k2view-academy/K2View-Academy/articles/TDM/01_tdm_overview.md

 # What is TDM?

+K2view Test Data Management (TDM) product offers an automated solution to provision (copy) a subset of Business Entities (Digital Entities) like Customer, Order, Patient, Product or Household from the source systems into selected testing environments and provide a real, high quality data to the testing teams.

 While enterprise IT continues to adopt DevOps to accelerate delivery of solutions to both internal and external customers, one thing still holds them back: provisioning realistic data to test those solutions in a timely manner.
 With increasing complexity and system interdependencies, testing budgets now consume a large portion of all IT resources, and yet the time required for testing brings the agility of DevOps to a halt.

-K2view Test Data Management (TDM) product offers an automated solution to copy a subset of Business Entities (Digital Entities) like Customer, Order, Patient, Product or Household from the source systems into selected testing environments and provide a real, high quality data to the testing teams.

-The Business Entity data is often split between different data sources.
+One of the main challenges to provide a real data to the testing teams is that data is often split between different data sources.
 For example, a Customer may be divided between Customer Care, Billing, Ordering, Ticketing, and Collection systems.
 To run functional tests on a Customer in an integrative testing environment, it is necessary to have its data, extracted from all the relevant source systems.

 K2view patented [Digital Entity](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity) based [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb), a data lake for each Digital Entity instance, ensures a smooth data copy, based on the company's business needs rather than running a separate copy on each data source.